johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ⚠️ Partially working
 * "special" keys on keyboard
-  * top star (with an S in it) maps to a standard "Favourites" key
   * the power mode key (top right below "delete") works as expected in Fedora -- this may be distro / desktop dependent
   * the audio settings key on the right can be used / remapped out-of-the-box (keycode 149 "KEY_PROG2")
   * several other keys emit keycode 240 "KEY_UNKNOWN" ("mode" key Fn+F9, Fn+F11, and the eyeball & hollow star on the bottom right)